Home New York State Unified Court System

 In General

 The Guardian Ad Litem Program seeks dedicated and responsible people interested in being trained to become a Guardian Ad Litem (GAL) in Housing Court.
 While most GALs are attorneys, it is not necessary to be an attorney to become a GAL in Housing Court.
-Yet, having some legal or social services background can be helpful.
+Yet, it is necessary that the prospective GAL have some legal or social service background.

 back to top